-While there are many ready-to-use templates available, creating a customized template that suits your specific needs can be even more beneficial.
-By creating your own template, you can include the columns, formatting, and functionality that are most important to you, such as calculating total hours worked or highlighting certain shifts or tasks.
-Additionally, creating your own template can help you better understand how Excel works and give you the ability to make changes and updates as your needs evolve.
-Overall, investing the time to learn how to make Excel schedule templates can save you time and improve your productivity in the long run.
-This article will guide you on how to make an availability schedule in Excel with easy steps.
+You can find a number of ready-to-use templates online, but creating a customized template that fits your needs can be even more beneficial.
+You can customize your template by adding columns, formatting, and functionality that are most important to you, such as calculating total hours worked or highlighting certain shifts.
+As your needs evolve, making your own template can help you better understand how Excel works.
+Making Excel schedule templates can save you time and improve your productivity.
+In this article, we’ll show you how to create an availability schedule in Excel.

-Steps to Make an Availability Schedule Template in Excel
+How to Make an Availability Schedule Template in Excel: Step-by-step Procedures

 Here, we are showing you a step-by-step procedure to make an efficient availability schedule template in Excel.
 You can use this template or you can also follow these steps to make a similar type of template according to your need.

 1st Step: Add Necessary Header Information Prior to Your Availability Scheduling Table

 To begin with, add some header information, such as the Scheduling table title, Company name, Jurisdiction area, Office location, etc. to give it a formal outlook and set proper applicability.